 The stresses on staff working from home for extended periods is opening businesses up to a greater risk from cybersecurity incidents.

-As the great global remote-working experiment for many office workers approaches its fifth month, employees are still struggling to adjust to both thethat the sudden change has called for.
+As the great global remote-working experiment for many office workers approaches its fifth month, employees are still struggling to adjust to both the practical and behavioural changes that the sudden change has called for.
 Email security firm Tessian found that increased levels of stress reported by workers in recent months meant it was more likely that businesses would experience cybersecurity incidents as a result of human error.

 Its Psychology of Human Error report surveyed 1,000 workers in the UK and 1,000 workers in the US at the height of the coronavirus outbreak in April 2020, to reveal how stress, distraction and workplace disruption led to people making mistakes at work.
 Over half (52%) of employees said they were more error-prone while stressed, while over two-fifths said they made more mistakes when they felt tired (41%) or were distracted (42%).
 Small wonder, then, that 43% employees reported that they had made mistakes resulting in cybersecurity repercussions for themselves or their company.

-When looking at the reason why one in four of respondents admitted to47% of respondents cited distraction as the main cause, with 57% of workers claiming that they were more distracted when working from home.
+When looking at the reason why one in four of respondents admitted to falling for phishing scams, 47% of respondents cited distraction as the main cause, with 57% of workers claiming that they were more distracted when working from home.

 Jeff Hancock, professor of communication at Stanford University, suggested that the new normal of working from home means that the once clear lines between personal and professional lives had become blurred, making it more difficult to adopt the appropriate mindset for each scenario.
-The findings echoin mid-May, which concluded that working from home made it more difficult for remote workers to effectively "switch off" after a day's work.
+The findings echo a report from Slack in mid-May, which concluded that working from home made it more difficult for remote workers to effectively “switch off” after a day’s work.

 SEE: Zero trust security: A cheat sheet (free PDF) (TechRepublic)